tomjoht/tomjoht.github.io/_posts/2018/12/2018-12-18-holiday-gifts-for-technical-writers.md

 I agree.
 This pretty much cancels out anything like Udemy courses, professional memberships, style guides, screen recording software, or other writerly accoutrements.
 What's left?
 You have to get a bit more creative.

 Back in 2008, I published [Top 10 Gag Christmas Gifts for Technical Writers](https://idratherbewriting.com/2008/11/30/top-10-christmas-gifts-for-technical-writers/).
-This time around, I decided to create a Christmas list *based on products I personally own*.
+This time around, I decided to create a holiday list *based on products I personally own*.
 (By the way, this is a fun, not-so-serious post.)
-With that introduction, here are my top 10 Christmas gifts for technical writers:
+With that introduction, here are my top 10 holiday gifts for technical writers:

 ## 1. Metro Vacuum ED500P DataVac 500-Watt, 75-HP Electric Duster {#duster}